symfony/symfony-docs/quick_tour/the_big_picture.rst

 The Big Picture
 ===============

-Start using Symfony 2 in 10 minutes!
-This tutorial contains some of the important concepts behind Symfony2.
-It explains how to get started fast with Symfony2 by showing you the structure of a simple ready-made project.
+Start using Symfony2 in 10 minutes!
+This tutorial contains some important concepts behind Symfony2.
+It explains how to get started quickly by showing you the structure of a sample project.

-If you have ever used a web framework before, you should feel right at home with Symfony2.
+If you have used a web framework before, you should feel right at home with Symfony2.

 .. index::